-As mentioned before, each cooperation $\Gamma^c$ of weight $n$ in the Koszul dual cooperad $\mathcal P^\antishriek$ of $\mathcal P$ produces a partially defined secondary operation $\langle -,...,-\rangle_{\Gamma^c}$ on the homology $H_*(A)$ of a $\mathcal P$-algebra $A$.
-This secondary operation has $r$ inputs, where $r$ is the arity of $\Gamma^c$, and the output is the set of homology classes created from all possible choices of \emph{defining systems}, generalizing the case of associative algebras of Section \ref{sec: Higher Massey products for associative algebras}.
+As mentioned before, each cooperation $\Gamma^c$ of weight $n$ in the Koszul dual cooperad $\mathcal P^\antishriek$ of $\mathcal P$ produces a partially defined $n$-th order operation $\langle -,...,-\rangle_{\Gamma^c}$ on the homology $H_*(A)$ of a $\mathcal P$-algebra $A$.
+This higher operation has $r$ inputs, where $r$ is the arity of $\Gamma^c$, and the output is the set of homology classes created from all possible choices of \emph{defining systems}, generalizing the case of associative algebras of Section \ref{sec: Higher Massey products for associative algebras}.
 Our next task is to explain what the defining systems are.
 Each defining system will depend on a weight-homogeneous cooperation $\Gamma^c$ of arity $r$ and $r$ homogeneous homology classes $x_1,...,x_r \in H_*(A)$.
-Their definition is given by induction on the weight degree of the cooperation.
+Their definition is given by induction on the weight of the cooperation.

-\begin{definition} Let $\Gamma^c\in \mathcal P^{\antishriek}(r)^{(n)}$ for some $n\geq 1$, $A$ a $\mathcal P$-algebra, and $x_1,...,x_r\in H_*(A)$ homogeneous elements.
+\begin{definition} Let $\Gamma^c\in \left(\mathcal P^{\antishriek} \right)^{(n)} (r)$ for some $n\geq 1$, $A$ a $\mathcal P$-algebra, and $x_1,...,x_r\in H_*(A)$ homogeneous elements.
 A \textit{$\Gamma^c$-defining system (associated to $x_1,...,x_r$)} is a collection $\left\{a_\alpha\right\}_{\alpha \in I\left(\Gamma^c\right)}$ of elements of $A$ indexed by $I\left(\Gamma^c\right)$ such that: \begin{enumerate} \item Each $a_{(\idd, (i))}\in A$ is a cycle representative for $x_i\in H_*(A).$ \item For each index $\left(\mu,\left(k_1, \cdots, k_i\right)\right) \in I\left(\Gamma^c\right)$ with $\mu \neq \idd$, the corresponding element $a_{\left(\mu,\left(k_1, \cdots, k_i\right)\right)}$ is such that

 where $D\left(\mu\right) = \sum \left(\zeta ; \zeta_1,\dots,\zeta_m; \sigma\right)$. \end{enumerate} \end{definition}